How to clean baby teeth

 - He may only concentrate on the front, so remind him to get the teeth hiding in the back

-- Show him how to rinse thoroughly with water, and then carefully brush his teeth yourself, as young children usually don't get into all of the cracks and crevices.
-By the time he's in second or third grade, he'll be able to brush his teeth on his own
+- Show him how to rinse thoroughly with water, and then carefully brush his teeth yourself, as young babies usually don't get into all of the cracks and crevices.
+By the time he's in second or third grade, he'll be able to brush his teeth on his own.

 When to Take Your Toddler to the Dentist